 "It’s 20 years ago since we first started with icebreaker.
 Jeremy came down to the area to look for direct supply contracts which was a new idea then and it appealed to us.
 We liked the way that Jeremy sort of approached the business.
-He was really passionate about the merino fiber itself.
-Rather than just being a commodity, it was the whole story around the fiber.
+He was really passionate about the merino fibre itself.
+Rather than just being a commodity, it was the whole story around the fibre.
 We just signed up in that first year and haven’t looked back since."

 Could you describe the relationship with icebreaker?

 "Before icebreaker it was unheard of to have a relationship with the people who produced the garment.
 We wanted to have a relationship right the way through to when it was actually walking out of the shop on someone’s backand being able to see the logo and to know that part of us was in there was really important to us.